fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 Your group should also submit a 4-page (plus references) report using the [IEEE VGTC Latex template](https://tc.computer.org/vgtc/publications/journal/).
 It is up to your team to define an appropriate outline for the paper.
 In this report, you should **clearly** articulate how your work tackled the problem and highlight how your results can point to future research directions.
 Besides concrete results, it is also important to discuss future work that you were able to identify throughout the semester.
 The report should contain an adequate number of figures to highlight the problem and approach.

-You can use the following as a suggested outline:
+You can use the following as a suggested outline (these might change depending on whether you chose the research or artifact path):
 - Abstract (≈150–200 words): problem, method, key result.
 - Introduction: task + motivation + summary of contributions.
 - Related Work: ~20 relevant works; connect directly to your approach.